 use the scoring activity to use completion inputs, to list all the required activities.
 Add a score input for all required activities in your course to do so.
 See an example of how to set it up below.

-Example #3 – Pass or fail students based on their work
+Example #3 – Pass or fail learners based on their work